-The overwhelmed employee has been added to your bookmarks.
+The overwhelmed employee has been saved

 Too much access to information has turned us into “overwhelmed” employees.
 Nearly every company sees this phenomenon as a challenge to productivity and overall performance, but struggles to handle it.